detuur/mpv-scripts/README.md

 KEY script-binding cycle-histogram-pixel-format
 KEY script-binding cycle-histogram-levels-mode
 ```

-The histogram video filter will likely not work, if hardware decoding is used.
-Therefore, if hardware decoding is detected, it is disabled when the histogram is toggled on and the setting is restored when toggled off.
+### A note on hardware decoding
+The histogram filter is not compatible with hardware decoding.
+As a result, the
+default behaviour is to automatically disable any hardware decoding while the
+filter is on.
+This behaviour can be changed in the aforementioned `opts` array.

 ![Shamelessly stolen example from ffmpeg's wiki](https://trac.ffmpeg.org/raw-attachment/wiki/Histogram/histogram_overlay.jpg)